-Due to the installed starter non-repeat unit, the key in the steering lock must be returned to "0" position before making a new starting attempt.
-Observe the oil pressure gauge immediately after starting.
+Due to the installed starter nonrepeat unit, the key in the steering lock must be returned to "0" position before a new starting attempt is made.

+Observe the oil pressure gauge immediately after starting the engine.
 In a very cold engine the oil pressure will only rise slowly, some time after the engine has started.
 Do not speed up the engine before pressure is registered on the pressure gauge.
+The charge indicator lamp must go out as soon as the engine has started.